What is the Ego?

 As you can see these are both negative and positive thoughts of our self where the ego can manifest.
 Pay attention to the “I and Me” when trying to identify the ego because these are thoughts and statements about our Identity and how we feel about ourselves.

-When we have these kind of thoughts and agree with even the smallest conviction that these thoughts and ideas define us then we are giving the power to the ego .
-More often times then not we experience these kind of thoughts as children.
-It could of been in school and someone teased us and talked down to us because it was something about ourselves others didn’t approve of, or when we were overly praised and have a belief that were better then someone else because of it.
-It doesn’t matter where your from in every culture developing a self image is a normal part of life-society. problems come when these thoughts about our image become negative, inaccurate or overly positive.
+When we have these kinds of thoughts and agree with even the smallest conviction that these thoughts and ideas define us then we are giving the power to the ego.
+More often times then not we experience these kinds of thoughts as children.
+It could have been in school and someone teased us and talked down to us because it was something about ourselves others didn’t approve of, or when we were overly praised and have a belief that we’re better than someone else because of it.
+It doesn’t matter where your from in every culture developing a self-image is a normal part of life-society. problems come when these thoughts about our image become negative, inaccurate or overly positive.

-Having feelings of insecurity and arrogance are 2 sides of the same coin when it comes to the ego and how to identify it because it can get real tricky and confusing at times.
-But by becoming aware of self limiting beliefs we are better equip in hushing the ego once and for all.
+Having feelings of insecurity and arrogance are 2 sides of the same coin when it comes to the ego and how to identify it because it can get really tricky and confusing at times.
+But by becoming aware of self-limiting beliefs we are better to equip in hushing the ego once and for all.
 It is possible to have some positive self-esteem and some negative self-esteem – we are aware of these different beliefs at different times.
-Your positive thoughts form your positive self esteem and your negative thoughts form your negative self esteem both together form the ego.When the ego controls the self-reflection process you have no chance of seeing the root cause of your emotional dramas, as the ego reaffirms itself and hides in the self-criticism and self blaming.
-Keeping a good head on your shoulders and not thinking your better then others or less then others and seeing that were all equal will go along way in fighting the ego.
+Your positive thoughts form your positive self-esteem and your negative thoughts form your negative self-esteem both together form the ego.When the ego controls the self-reflection process you have no chance of seeing the root cause of your emotional dramas, as the ego reaffirms itself and hides in the self-criticism and self-blame.
+Keeping a good head on your shoulders and not thinking your better than others or less than others and seeing that we’re all equal will go along way in fighting the ego.
 Thus helping you view yourself in a better light!
 Control the ego, and control your life.
 I promise (;